schneems/ruby_javascript_data_viz/README.md

     %>

-When you refresh your products page you should see an array of arays of product names and prices
+When you refresh your products page you should see an array of arrays of product names and prices

   [["GPS Output Case", 0.0023375604217626875], ["HD Component", 0.0036399155138876135]...]